gi-ev/LNI-proceedings/README.md

    Instead of creating this file separately, it is helpful to keep track of your papers in a spreadsheet, including additional data such as status, problems, rights forms etc. and export the required meta data as CSV from this spreadsheet.
 6. Run `python metaExtract.py papers.csv ws.csv proceedings.csv` in the `meta-extract` directory.
    This creates `meta-extract.csv` for submission to GI.
-7. Cd into `slicing` directory and copy your `proceedings.pdf` and `proceedings.csv` here.
+8. Cd into `slicing` directory and copy your `proceedings.pdf` and `proceedings.csv` here.
-8. Crop `proceedings.pdf` with following margins:
-  - top + bottom: 31mm
-  - left + right: 27mm
-  - There is `proceedings-cropped.tex` prepared. pdflatexing that results in `proceedings-cropped.pdf`.
-    Please note that this does not preserve hyperlinks correctly.
-    In case you have better tooling (not pdfjam or pdfcrop), please use that tool to ensure that hyperlinks are preserved.
-  - If pax worked correctly, following way preserved hyperlinks:
-    - ``perl `kpsewhich -var-value TEXMFDIST`/scripts/pax/pdfannotextractor.pl proceedings.pdf``
-    - `pdflatex proceedings-cropped.pdf`
-    - `pdflatex proceedings-cropped.pdf`
-  - You can also execute `./cropproceedings.sh`
-9. Run `python slicing.py proceedings-cropped.pdf proceedings.csv`.
+9. Run `python slicing.py proceedings.pdf proceedings.csv`.
 This requires pdftk to be installed (cf. System setup section).
    The script cuts the proceedings.pdf into separate pdfs, one per paper, according to the page numbers from `proceedings.csv`.
    The separate pdfs are placed in the `parts` directory and named according to their build ids.
 10. Submit the `meta-extract.csv` and the PDFs in the `parts` directory to GI.